Langelozzi/1800-DTC01/README.md

 * [Contents](#content)

 ## General Info

-This browser based web application to help mobile phone users who want to contribute to a positive movement combat and counteract daily negativity by performing random acts of kindness virtually via their devices.
+'Say it Forward' is a browser based web application to help mobile phone users who want to contribute to a positive movement combat and counteract daily negativity by performing random acts of kindness virtually via their devices.

 This is Josh and I am excited